dataubc/model_deployment/README.md

  ```bash
 docker run -p 5000:5000 my-app
  ```
-The appe will be running in the following port
+The app will be running in the following port

 ```
 http://localhost:5000/